Find out when it's possible to get zero-rated supplies on medical and research goods and services that have been funded by charities.

 - other equipment and appliances designed solely for use by a chronically sick or disabled person

-Further details on each of these categories can be found in VAT Notice 701/7 Reliefs for disabled people.
+Further details on each of these categories can be found in Reliefs from VAT for disabled and older people (VAT Notice 701/7).

 4.7 Motor vehicles but not ambulances that qualify for zero rating